typestack/class-validator/README.md

-validator.isMobilePhone(str, locale); // Checks if the string is a mobile phone number. validator.isISO31661Alpha2(str); // Check if the string is a valid ISO 3166-1 alpha-2 validator.isISO31661Alpha3(str); // Check if the string is a valid ISO 3166-1 alpha-3 validator.isPhoneNumber(str, region); // Checks if the string is a valid phone number. validator.isMongoId(str); // Checks if the string is a valid hex-encoded representation of a MongoDB ObjectId. validator.isMultibyte(str); // Checks if the string contains one or more multibyte chars. validator.isSurrogatePair(str); // Checks if the string contains any surrogate pairs chars.
+validator.isMobilePhone(str, locale); // Checks if the string is a mobile phone number. validator.isISO31661Alpha2(str); // Check if the string is a valid ISO 3166-1 alpha-2 validator.isISO31661Alpha3(str); // Check if the string is a valid ISO 3166-1 alpha-3 validator.isMongoId(str); // Checks if the string is a valid hex-encoded representation of a MongoDB ObjectId. validator.isMultibyte(str); // Checks if the string contains one or more multibyte chars. validator.isSurrogatePair(str); // Checks if the string contains any surrogate pairs chars.